Software License Management With Device42

 Discovered software can be found under Resources > Software Components > All Software Components.

-• All Software Components: This page lists all discovered software components, regardless of whether they are actively used.
-A given software component can be assigned to multiple devices, but this page will only list each software component once.
+- All Software Components: This page lists all discovered software components, regardless of whether they are actively used.
+A given software component can be assigned to multiple devices, but this page only lists each software component once.

-• Software In Use: This page lists software components that are assigned to or in use by a particular device.
-A software component in use by multiple devices will appear multiple times on this page.
+- Software In Use: This page lists the software components assigned to or in use on a particular device.
+A software component in use on multiple devices would appear multiple times on this page.

-The All Software Components view represents a library of all software managed by an organization whereas the Software In Use view is a record of one of those pieces of software in active use by some managed device.
+The All Software Components view represents a library of all the software managed by an organization, whereas the Software In Use view is a record of one of those pieces of software in active use by some managed device.

 All Software Components

-As with other list views in Device42, you can sort this table by the column headers, select filters for the view from the top-right of the page, search components using the search box at the top-left, and take bulk actions on items in the list.
+As with other list views in Device42, you can sort the Software Components table by the column headers, select filters for the view from the top-right of the page, search components using the search box in the top-left corner, and perform bulk actions on items in the list.

 Some of the bulk actions that can be taken here include:

 You can manually add software components in the All Software Components view.
-Click the Add Software Component button at the top right.
+Click the Add Software Component button at the top-right.
 In the form that opens, enter the name of the component, type, license model, vendor, and other needed fields, then save the form.
-The newly created software component will be displayed in the list alongside any autodiscovered software.
+The newly created software component will be displayed in the list alongside any discovered software.

 Software In Use

-The Software In Use page will list the software components assigned to or used by each device, including when it was first detected on the device and when it was last updated.
-As with the All Software Components page, this view can be sorted by column headers, filtered, and searched, and you can perform bulk actions.
+The Software In Use page lists the software components assigned to or used by each device, including when it was first detected on the device and when it was last updated.
+As with the All Software Components page, this view can be sorted by column headers, filtered, and searched, and you can perform bulk or individual Actions.

-You can manually add a piece of software to the Software In Use page by clicking the Add Software In Use button at the top right of the page.
+You can manually add a piece of software to the Software In Use page by clicking the Create button at the top-right of the page.
 In the form that opens, find and select the created software component that represents the software in use, any licensing information, and the device that it is used on, then save the form.
 The newly created software-in-use record will be displayed in the list alongside other records.

 License Models